 At the age of 21, Jhonny Alvarado Fonseca demonstrated his remarkable skills in coffee processing and experimentation when he placed 5th in the Cup of Excellence with his Anaerobic Catuaí.
 His success was further demonstrated when he placed 3rd and 17th respectively in the same competition the following year.
 This is a testament to his exceptional talent, the importance of quality infrastructure at the farm, and the potential of the region.

-The family goes out and collects the cherries in the field ensuring optimal cherry selection with their harvesters.
-The fruit is brought to their mill and dumped into a receiving tank which shaded from the sun.
-The coffee is left in this tank for 3 or 4 days where a temperature controlled fermentation occurs.
-Then, the cherries are passed through a recycled water floating system before being put out to dry on raised beds.
-The mounds are moved only once or twice a day for the first few days and then as the coffee gets drier the family spreads out the cherries and starts moving them more frequently.
-The total dry time is 25-30 days.
+For this lot, the family heads out to the field and collects the cherries with the harvesters, ensuring optimal selection.
+Afterward, the fruit is brought to the mill and emptied into a receiving tank that is shaded from the sun.
+This allows the coffee to undergo a temperature–controlled fermentation process, which lasts 3–4 days.
+The cherries are then passed through a recycled water floating system and put out to dry on raised beds.
+The mounds are moved once or twice daily for the first few days and more frequently as the coffee gets drier, with the total drying time taking 25–30 days.

-The result is a coffee with high levels of sweetness, aromatics, and a creamy mouthfeel while keeping a vibrant and complex flavor profile.
+The end result is a coffee that is incredibly sweet, aromatic, and creamy, while still withholding a vibrant and complex flavor profile.